-Pete – No, I just like anything that’s tasty, like for me if it’s chicken, steak, pork I don’t care, I am not picky whatsoever.
+Pete – No, I just like anything that’s tasty.
+For me if it’s chicken, steak, pork I don’t care, I am not picky whatsoever.
 If you make something that’s good I’ll eat it.

-MMO – Your numbers with RISP w/ Brooklyn were insane, you posted a 1.341 OPS w/ 16 RBI in those situations.
+MMO – Your numbers with runners in scoring position with Brooklyn were insane: posting a 1.341 OPS with 16 RBI.
 How do you stay so locked in during those moments, and what’s your approach at the plate with runners on?

-Pete – For me I just love getting guys in, I mean that’s what the Mets drafted me to do.
-For organizations that preach the long ball or whatever, I don’t really.. for me I think the whole point of having a four hole hitter, like you could hit zero home runs but if you have 100 plus RBIs then you’re a run producer, it doesn’t matter.
+Pete – I just love getting guys in, that’s what the Mets drafted me to do.
+For me, I think the whole point of having a four-hole hitter, you could hit zero home runs but if you have 100 plus RBIs then you’re a run producer, it doesn’t matter.

 MMO – What do you do in the offseason to prepare for the upcoming season?
 For fans that are curious how players train, can you take me into a normal day or routine for yourself?

-Pete – Well for me I wake up and drop my girlfriend off at work and then after that I go lift, throw, hit, and after that eat lunch.
-Then do some chores around the apartment and do whatever I need to do and pick my girlfriend up from work.
-And it’s kind of like an 8-5 job because I get my work done, get my lift in, hit for an hour, got to throw, and then some days it may not be hitting it may be taking 100 plus groundballs, doing some base running or conditioning, it just varies from day to day.
+It’s kind of like an 8 to 5 job because I get my work done, get my lift in, hit for an hour, got to throw, and then some days it may not be hitting it may be taking 100 plus ground balls, doing some base running or conditioning, it just varies from day to day.
 But the main thing I’ve been working on is trying to transform my body, and I want to come back as big and strong and fast as I possibly can.

-MMO – Well I can speak for most Mets fans that we’re really excited for you and see how you do, we’re rooting for you and we’ll be watching, thanks again for taking the time to talk today Pete.
+MMO – I can speak for most Mets fans that we’re really excited for you and see how you do.
+We’re rooting for you and we’ll be watching, thanks again for taking the time to talk today, Pete.

 Follow Pete on Twitter: @PeterAlonso20